ankitchouhan1020/loadable-components/packages/codemod/README.md

 # @loadable/codemod

-This package is a collection of codemod that can be used to help making big changes easier to a project, for example: migrating from `react-loadable` to `@loadable/component`
+This package is a collection of codemod that can be used to help making big changes easier to a project, for example: migrating from `'@7rulnik/react-loadable` to `@loadable/component`

 ## Notes about `react-loadable-to-loadable-component` transform